FluBBaOfWard/S8DS/README.md

     * 200%: Game can run up to double speed.
     * Max: Games can run up to 4 times normal speed.
     * 50%: Game runs at half speed.
+  * Allow Refresh Change: Allow the emulator to change NDS refresh rate.
   * Autoload State: Toggle Savestate autoloading.
-Automagicaly load the savestate associated with the selected game.
+Automatically load the savestate associated with the selected game.
+  * Autoload NVRAM: Toggle EEPROM/SRAM autoloading.
+Automatically load the EEPROM/SRAM associated with the selected game.
+  * Autosave NVRAM: Toggle EEPROM/SRAM autosaving.
+Automatically save NVRAM when entering UI.
   * Autosave Settings: This will save settings when leaving menu if any changes are made.
   * Autopause Game: Toggle if the game should pause when opening the menu.